Roughly 44.6% of adults suffer from sensitive skin.

-They can also help promote the development of collagen and fight against acne.
-As such, it’s a good fit for people with oily skin.
+They can also help promote the development of collagen and promote clear skin.
+As such, it’s a good fit for people with an oily complexion.

 Astrion™ is a patented ingredient that utilizes traditional medicine in a modern skincare ingredient.
 The primary ingredients in the cosmetic ingredient includes specialized extracts of Astragalus membranaceus, or Huáng Qí, and Centella asiatica, or Gotu Kola.

-Both of these ingredients have long been used to help skin irritation and dermatitis.
+Both of these ingredients have long been used to help skin irritation.
 Astrion™ also helps the body to naturally develop collagen and hyaluronic acid.
-The result is skin that not only feels less dry but also looks and feels radiant and young.
+The result is skin that not only feels less dry but also looks and feels radiant and youthful.

 The natural soothing power of aloe has made it a go-to solution for skin irritation and sunburn for thousands of years.
 However, the ingredient can also be an effective moisturizer.
 The plant is rich in water so when you apply it to your skin you are both hydrating and locking in the moisture.

 Mucopolysaccharides are the active component in aloe that helps with this hydration retention.
-This ingredient is ideal for any type of condition that leaves the skin red, puffy and itchy.
-As such, we highly recommend aloe for people suffering from eczema or psoriasis.
+This ingredient is ideal for any type of condition that leaves the skin red, puffy, and itchy.
+As such aloe is commonly recommended for people with dry itchy skin.

 Glycerin is a product that occurs when triglycerides react with sodium or potassium hydroxide.

-This process of saponification transforms that fats into another effective humectant that pulls water to the surface of your skin and keeps it there for hydration.
+This process of saponification transforms those fats into another effective humectant that pulls water to the surface of your skin and keeps it there for hydration.

 The ingredient is also non-comedogenic which means it won’t clog your pores.
 You will often see this ingredient in age serums since it helps nourish and smooth the skin.